-Not only the CI professional should understand where most values are concentrated (central tendency) and how much of spread (variation) is found in the data but also, he or she should investigate where specific values that are so far from the central tendency are located – they’re called outliers and there is a specific way of calculating them.
+Not only the CI professional should understand where most values are concentrated (central tendency) and how much of spread (variation) is found in the data but also, they should investigate where specific values that are so far from the central tendency are located – they’re called outliers and there is a specific way of calculating them.
 Outliers influence averages and therefore produce something called skewness.
 Although outliers do not influence the median as much, they should still be investigated when working with median values.
 Do these values really belong to the process?
 Is this an expected one-off event?
 Or has the process really changed?

 How Adonis Can Help

-Data-driven decision making is our forte.
-Here at Adonis, we provide training and ongoing support that will help your organization properly perform robust data analytics that will drive your Teams to excel at drawing meaningful insights from data.
+Data-driven decision-making is our forte.
+Here at Adonis, we provide training and ongoing support that will help your organization properly perform robust data analytics that will drive your teams to excel at drawing meaningful insights from data.